 Go to step 5

-- Log in to the Web Enrolment System
+- Log into the Web Enrolment System (WES).

-- Submit your individual photo for your student ID card.
-View Photograph Guidelines
+- Click Submit a photo for your ID card.

 Help with this step